styleguidist/react-styleguidist/docs/Maintenance.md

 ### Patch releases

-Any commit to master of a `Fix` or `Update` types is published as a _patch_ release as soon as CI passes.
+Any commit merged to master of a `Fix` or `Update` types is published as a _patch_ release as soon as CI passes.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/1T3v1z0c3f1I1E3l0B3s/patch-commit.png)

 ### Minor releases

-Any commit to master of a `New` type is published as a _minor_ release as soon as CI passes.
+Any commit merged to master of a `New` type is published as a _minor_ release as soon as CI passes.

 ### Major releases

-Any commit to master of a `Breaking` type is published as a _major_ release as soon as CI passes.
+Any commit merged to master of a `Breaking` type is published as a _major_ release as soon as CI passes.

 1. Merge all pull requests from a milestone.
 If a milestone has more than one pull request, they should be merged and released together:
    1. Create a new branch.